+Have you ever wondered why some metal ions in a compound can bind to more atoms or ions than others?
+What determines the number of atoms, ions, or molecules that can surround a central metal ion in a complex?
+The answer is a coordination compound.
 The total number of atoms, ions, and molecules bonded to the central metal atom in a coordination complex is called the coordination number.
-Another term used for the coordination number is called ligancy. which means the number of atoms bonded to the central metal atom and it is generally called ligands.
+Another term used for the coordination number is ligancy, which refers to the number of atoms bonded to the central metal atom, and is generally referred to as ligands.

 This Story also Contains

-In this article, we cover the concept of coordination numbers which is fall under the Coordination Compounds.
+In this article, we cover the concept of coordination numbers, which fall under the Coordination Compounds.
 It is an important topic of class 12 for board exams and also for the Joint Entrance Examination (JEE Main) exam and the National Eligibility Entrance Test (NEET).

 Do you know how to define the Coordination number? it is defined as the total number of atoms, ions, or molecules attached to an atom in a specific molecule or crystal and is referred to as the coordination number of that atom.
 The coordination number of an atom is often referred to as its ligancy.